Zardoz89/Zardoz89/README.md

 ---

 ✨ I'm a Full-Stack Developer working in Madrid, Spain.
-I manily work with Java for backend, and JavaScript (and HTML&CSS/SCSS) for frontend.
+I mainly work with Java for backend, and JavaScript (and HTML&CSS/SCSS) for frontend.
 Sometimes I do other stuff for fun in C, Dlang and other languages.